open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-myplanet-and-android-studio.md

 - Go to [Install Android Studio | Android Developers](https://developer.android.com/studio/install) and follow the steps to install Android Studio.
 - Launch Android Studio on your computer.
 If this is your first time using Android Studio, it may take a moment to set up the initial configuration.

-## 2. Import the Project
+## 2. Open the Project

- In Android Studio welcome dialog, click on "Open" to open an existing Android Studio project or navigate to "File" > "Open..." and select the cloned repository folder that contains the myPlanet app project.
-Click "OK" to import the project.
+ - On the welcome screen, click the "Open" button.
+Alternatively, if you have a project already open, you can navigate to "File" > "Open..." from the top menu bar.
+ - A file dialog box will appear.
+Navigate to the location where your project's repository folder is located.

 ## 3. Gradle Build